-Feedback is a response, reaction or comment when you ask people for one.
-It is best when it is immediate, given freely and on occassion fearlessly.
-The emphasis on this first creates an understanding of changes in behavior, in the education of people as it deepens knowledge in organizations.
-My experience has taught me that mission statements (i.e. uprooting poverty, ending conflict, improving health), should be avoided until a the power of evaluation is firm and established.
-These pools use feedback systems as basic as students working individually, who then pool ideas in small groups.
-Structure from a variety of institutional evaluation program sources is available for use and essential to the discovery and implementation of common standards.
+Feedback is a response, reaction, or comment when you ask people for one.
+It is best when it is immediate, given freely, and on occasion fearlessly.
+The emphasis on this first creates an understanding of changes in behavior in people’s education as it deepens knowledge in organizations.
+My experience has taught me that mission statements (i.e., uprooting poverty, ending the conflict, improving health) should be avoided until the power of evaluation is firm and established.
+These pools use feedback systems as basic as students working individually, pooling ideas in small groups.
+Structure from various institutional evaluation program sources is available for use and essential to the discovery and implementation of common standards.

-In the three mission statement examples above we can see the importance of these attainment measures.
-Uprooting poverty became a central component of the Civil Rights Movement and along with the idea of ending sexual/racial conflict the rise of Me Too and Black Lives Matter are building institutional coalitions for transformative change.
-Finally, the idea of improving the health of Americans due to a pandemic put a spotlight on the reluctance (perhaps denial) to examine structural inequality, social and economic conflict, and the health of people as one and the same.
+In the three mission statement examples above, we can see the importance of these attainment measures.
+Uprooting poverty became a central component of the Civil Rights Movement.
+Along with the idea of ending sexual/racial conflict, the rise of Me Too and Black Lives Matter are building institutional coalitions for transformative change.
+Finally, the idea of improving the health of Americans due to a pandemic put a spotlight on the reluctance (perhaps denial) to examine structural inequality, social and economic conflict, and the health of people as the same.

 One and the Same

 Successful change agents work with people where they are found.
 The idea of “where” is locational as in a physical place with a view of something.
 A more complicated element is how the view includes the desire for outcomes defined by measures of outlook.
 Without the skills to work the language of outcomes, outputs, inputs, feedback, and some solid interpersonal communication instincts, it is very difficult to develop “one and the same” into something vital.